the DOOR lab Team

 2018 - Present

 Jen earned a PhD in Clinical Psychology from the University of Rochester, where she conducted research at Mt.
 Hope Family Center on the lifespan and intergenerational effects of child maltreatment exposure.
-She completed her Predoctoral Clinical Internship in Child at the University of Rochester Medical Center Department of Psychiatry (child/adolescent track).
+She completed her Predoctoral Clinical Internship in Child Psychiatry at the University of Rochester Medical Center Department of Psychiatry (child/adolescent track).

 Jen joined the COMBO Initiative as a Postdoctoral Fellow in 2022.
 Her current research applies the developmental psychopathology framework to study intergenerational risk and resilience processes during the perinatal period.
 She is passionate about trauma-informed interventions and loves being a part of a multidisciplinary team.